-When using the API parameter nowait=true, the service requester can submit optional request meta data - containing a callback URL - with any mutator request by appending the request\meta tag to the normal payload of the request.
+When using the API parameter nowait=true, the service requester can submit optional request metadata - containing a callback URL - with any mutator request by appending the request_meta tag to the normal payload of the request.

-In order to receive asynchronous transaction status notifications, the requesting system needs to publish an HTTP service to service requests made by the callback URL.
+To receive asynchronous transaction status notifications, the requesting system needs to publish an HTTP service to service requests made by the callback URL.
 An example of a simple http service is provided in a separate section.

-The callback operation supports an optional username and password that VOSS-4-UC uses to perform HTTP basic authentication on requests made to the callback service.
-The optional elements external\id and external\reference are explained in the section on correlation identifiers.
+The callback operation supports an optional username and password that VOSS Automate uses to perform

+HTTP basic authentication on requests made to the callback service.
+The optional elements external_id and external_reference are explained in the section on correlation identifiers.